cacilhas/montegasppa/docs/2023/10/dinohead.md

 I had to go through a lot and radically change my worldview іn order to begin to become aware of those songs’ context, to see the album as a whole, and to understand it within the Titãs’ larger work.
 To capture the subtlety of metaphors and sarcasm, pain and background hiding between the lyrics lines.

-Well… at least my son got enlightened parents who to turn to when he has questions like mine.
+Well… at least my son is gonna get enlightened parents who to turn to when he has questions like mine.

 * * *